zama-ai/tfhe-rs/tfhe/docs/application_tutorials/regex.md

 ### Encoding and encrypting the content.

 It is not possible to encrypt the entire content into a single encrypted value.
-We can only encrypt numbers and preform operations on those encrypted numbers with FHE.
+We can only encrypt numbers and perform operations on those encrypted numbers with FHE.
 Therefore, we have to find a scheme where we encode the content into a sequence of numbers that are then encrypted individually to form a sequence of encrypted numbers.